johnstonbl01/clementinejs/tutorial/tutorial.md

 This code will bind a `getClicks` method to the $scope.
 The [`Click.query( ... )`](https://docs.angularjs.org/api/ngResource/service/$resource) will query the API and return all of the results.
 This can then be either manipulated in some way before passing it on to the browser, or (as in our case) just pass it straight in to a variable on the `$scope`.
 Because the API is an array, we're going to bind the first element's (`[0]`) clicks property to `$scope.clicks`.

 This function needs to run whenever the controller is invoked (i.e. when the app is first started), so we should add `$scope.getClicks()` beneath the function definition.
+It's important to note that this function call needs to occur _after_ the function definition.
+Additionally, we can now remove the `$scope.clicks = 0` since our data should be coming directly from the database.

 At this point, the controller file should look like:

 _clickController.client.js_: